heheshang/AuroraPlan/Rust for Rustaceans.md

 trend is good, bad, or a little of both is a subject of heavy debate, but either way, it’s a reality of today’s developer experience.

-In this brave new interdependent world, it’s more important than ever to have a solid grasp of what libraries and tools are available and to stay up to date on the latest and greatest of what the Rust community has to offer.
+- In this brave new interdependent world, it’s more important than ever to have a solid grasp of what libraries and tools are available and to stay up to date on the latest and greatest of what the Rust community has to offer.
 This chapter is dedicated to how you can leverage, track, understand, and contribute back to the Rust ecosystem.
 Since this is the final chapter, in the closing section I’ll also provide some suggestions of additional resources you can explore to continue developing your Rust skills.

-224 Chapter 13
-What’s Out There?
+#### What’s Out There?

 Despite its relative youth, Rust already has an ecosystem large enough that it’s hard to keep track of everything that’s available.
 If you know what you want, you may be able to search your way to a set of appropriate crates and